lamkg/tennis-conditions-app/README.md

 **Project Overview:**

-Expand All
-	@@ -7,13 +7,13 @@ Introducing the Tennis Conditions App, designed specifically with tennis players
+Introducing the Tennis Conditions App, designed specifically with tennis players

 My goal is to provide tennis players with the essential weather information necessary to determine if playing conditions are suitable for a game.
 I've carefully curated the features to focus on the factors that directly impact tennis gameplay.